gradlifier/wicket-source/developers.md

 Be sure you've re-read the instructions at the URL above carefully before doing this.
 The details might change over time.

+# FireFox Plugin

+Back in 2011 when this extension was first created, Firefox didn't have 'Inspect' behavior unless Firebug was installed.
+So this extension was developed as a sidepane for firebug.
+Since then, the format of web extensions has changed dramatically, necessitating a complete rewrite of the wicket-source extension, if it's to remain compatible with Firefox.
+Helpfully, the Web Extensions framework is now designed to be cross-browser, which means I may be able to reuse the chrome extension code to create a firefox extension.

+As a result, all references to wicket source for firebug are now obsolete, and I'm starting over for a firefox plugin.

-# Developing on WicketSourceForFirebug
+# Developing on WicketSourceForFirefox

-The plugin for Firefox's Firebug adds a tab pane to Firebug, with an html snippet that produces a link to the Eclipse wicket-source-opener plugin's http server on localhost.
-Clicking on the link in the browser plugin sends a message to the eclipse plugin to open a specific source file on a specific line.

-The browser plugins are the most complex code in this entire project.
-Web browsers are solidly sandboxed, so their plugin code is extremely modular to cooperate with sandboxing requirements.
-These are also the places most prone to change over the years.

-## Setup for WicketSourceForFirebug
+## Setup for WicketSourceForFirefox

-Tools: java, git, firefox, firebug
+Tools: java, git, firefox, firefox
 Prereqs: wicket-source and wicket-source-demo work, demo's jetty is running
 Helpful: wicket-source-opener installed and working in Eclipse

-## Building WicketSourceForFirebug
+## Building WicketSourceForFirefox

-## Testing WicketSourceForFirebug
+## Testing WicketSourceForFirefox

-## Signing and Publishing WicketSourceForFirebug
+## Signing and Publishing WicketSourceForFirefox

-The firebug plugin is published via the Firefox app store.
+The firefox extension is published via the Firefox app store.

 TODO: Details